 Save Last Used Navigation Level for Each Book

 Select this item if you wish to save your navigation level for a book you are reading.
 With this feature, when reopening the book, the current navigation level remains the same as the one configured before closing it.

+Bookmark alert

+the “Bookmark alert” option is Off by default, so when you will reach a location in your book where a bookmark is saved, you will not be warned.
+Press the Pound key to turn it on.

 Audio adjustment mode